ibexa/documentation-developer/docs/customer_management/cp_configuration.md

         custom_role: Company Assistant
 ```

-## Content Types names
+## Content Type names

 You can change names of default Content Types by assigning what
-Content Types should be used to describe `Company` and `Member` in domain layer.
+Content Types should be used to describe `Company` and `Member` in the Back Office.
-Proceed only if you already have `Company` Content Type in your system, and you don't want to change its identifier.
+Proceed only if you already have a `Company` Content Type in your system, and you don't want to change its identifier.

-Configuration for Content Type names is placed under `ibexa_corporate_account` key,
+Configuration for Content Type names is placed under the `ibexa_corporate_account` key,
 like shown in `Ibexa\Bundle\CorporateAccount\DependencyInjection\Configuration`.
-To change Content Types names, adjust corporate account configuration in the following way:
+To change Content Type names, adjust corporate account configuration in the following way:

 ```yaml
 ibexa_corporate_account: